UN warns of ‘major shock’ as Africa locust outbreak spreads

 The outbreak is so severe it might even disrupt the planting of crops in the coming weeks, he said, adding that the locusts “do wanton damage.”

-Rodney Muhumuza in Kampala, Uganda, contributed.
+Rodney Muhumuza in Kampala, Uganda a nd Edith M. Lederer at the United Nations, contributed.